Ibrahima Fall

 Sheikh Ibrahima Fall (1855–1930) was a disciple of Sheikh Aamadu Bàmba Mbàkke, founder of the Mouride Brotherhood movement in West Africa.
 Well known in the Mouride Brotherhood, Ibrahima Fall established the influential Baye Fall movement.

-Neil Savishinsky (1994) contends that Sheikh Ibrahima Fall is “one of the first and most illustrious of Ahmadu Bamba’s disciples”.
+Neil Savishinsky (1994) contends that Sheikh Ibrahima Fall is “one of the first and most illustrious of Ahmadu Bamba’s disciples" out of 39 before him who gave allegiance to the sheikh.
 The Bimestriel Islamique (2000, December) claims that French West Africa called him the minister of economic affairs in the Mouridism.
 Ibrahima Fall catalysed the Mouride movement.
 Fall led all the labour work in the Mouride brotherhood.
 Fall reshaped the relation between Mouride Talibes (Mouride disciples) and their guide, Aamadu Bàmba Mbàkke.
 Fall instituted the culture of work among Mourides with his concept of Dieuf Dieul “you reap what you sow”.